ESMValGroup/ESMValCore/doc/interfaces.rst

 link the produced files to input data, the diagnostic script needs to store a YAML file called :code:`diagnostic_provenance.yml` in its :code:`run_dir`.

-For every output file produced by the diagnostic script, there should be an entry in the :code:`diagnostic_provenance.yml` file.
+For every output file (netCDF files, plot files, etc.) produced by the diagnostic script, there should be an entry in the :code:`diagnostic_provenance.yml` file.
 The name of each entry should be the path to the file.
 Each output file entry should at least contain the following items

 - :code:`ancestors` a list of input files used to create the plot.
-- :code:`caption` a caption text for the plot
+- :code:`caption` a caption text for the plot.

 Each file entry can also contain items from the categories defined in the file :code:`esmvaltool/config_references.yml`.
 The short entries will automatically be replaced by their longer equivalent in the final provenance records.